rjashby/text-analyzer/README.md

 const passage = "What am am am I I doing today?" mostUsedWords(text);
 Expected Output: [[3, am],[2, i],[1, doing],[1, today],[1, what]]

+Describe: omitOffensiveWords()

+Test: "It should not return any offensive words as defined."
+Code:
+const passage = "What are you doing today, you zoinks, muppeteer, biffaroni, loopdaloop!" mostUsedWords(text);
+Expected Output: "What are you doing today, you"